 About 10 out of every 100 women develop PTSD, compared to the 4 out of every 100 men who develop it.
 (5) With rape and sexual assault plaguing the nation, women become more and more at risk of post-traumatic stress disorder because of the harrowing psychological effects of forced sexual acts.

 PTSD Awareness Month is happening right now in June, and with it are many ways we can raise awareness.
 There are 4 different ways you can raise awareness with us this month.

 1. Spread the Word

 Global communication has never been easier since the emergence of social media.
-This grants us an easy outlet to spread information on an instant level.
-Because of the instant gratification, raising awareness has never been easier.
+This grants us an easy outlet to spread information instantly, and raising awareness has never been easier.
 Share your PTSD story or support others with posts, tweets, and shares.
-Be sure to hashtag PTSD so people from all over can see your posts, not just your friends!
+Be sure to hashtag #PTSD so people from all over can see your posts, not just your friends!

 2. Join an Organization

 When you pledge with an organization, you can subscribe to updates and newsletters, share content, and understand all you can about PTSD.

 Here are several organizations where you can join by the click of a button: (6)